Non-Hodgkin (Non-Hodgkin's) Lymphoma for Parents

-A lymphoma is a cancer of the lymphatic system.
+Non-Hodgkin lymphoma (also called non-Hodgkin's lymphoma) is a is a cancer of the lymphatic system.
 The majority of kids with this type of cancer are cured.

 Lymphoma for Parents

 Lymphoma is cancer that begins in the body's lymphatic tissue.
 It's a common type of cancer in children, but most recover from it.

 With food allergies, preventing a reaction means avoiding that food entirely.
 But sometimes allergens can be hidden in places you don't expect.
 Here are tips on living with a food allergy.

 Every year from October to May, millions of people across the United States come down with the flu.
 Get the facts on the flu - including how to avoid it.